sachiniyer/cheap_portable_k3s/README.md

 result of this is a p2p connection with every other machine in the "Tailnet".
 Using some fancy port opening stuff, you can also expand your wireguard tunnel through NATs and essentially communicate with every other machine no matter where you are.
+Each machine gets a Tailscale IP as well as a MagicDNS (an entry in resolv.conf basically).

 #### Why Tailscale